tbook-dev/incentive-layer-docs/wise-score.md

 <figure><img src="pics/WealthScore.png" alt="" width="250"><figcaption></figcaption></figure>
 </div>

 We aggregate a user’s attested wealth in the previous week and denote this wealth in the unit of USD.
 These wealth include:

-Crypto coins and tokens, that users have attested on TBook Total assets on trading platforms, attested by users on TBook Bank deposits, attested by users on TBook
+1. Crypto coins and tokens, that users have attested on TBook
+2. Total assets on trading platforms, attested by users on TBook
+3. Bank deposits, attested by users on TBook

+### Identity
 <div align="left">

 <figure><img src="pics/IdentityScore.png" alt="" width="250"><figcaption></figcaption></figure>
 </div>

+Identity score is a metrics that are based on the following:

+1. User has linked TBook passport to crypto address
+2. Users has linked TBook passport to social apps
+3. User has attested their KYC through a verified third party(like Binance)
 <div align="left">

 <figure><img src="pics/SocialScore.png" alt="" width="250"><figcaption></figcaption></figure>